acoustic-warfare/data-transfer/README.md

 ## Building

-Building the demo will create three executable files: `run`, `web_gauge` and `fpga_emulator`. `run` is the main data-transfer program. `fpga_emulator` is a program to emulate incoming datastream (data generator) to send from one GPU to the other. `web_gauge` is a web GUI showing a speedometer of the current transfer rate.
+Building the demo will create five executable files: `run`, `web_gauge`, `fpga_emulator`, `transfer_real` and `transfer_synthetic`.

+- `run` is the main data-transfer program.
+- `fpga_emulator` is a program to emulate incoming datastream (data generator) to send from one GPU to the other.
+- `web_gauge` is a web GUI showing a speedometer of the current transfer rate.
+- `transfer_real` is a demo utilizing incoming data from a socket, eg. `fpga_emulator` and displays the bandwidth to `web_gauge`.
+- `transfer_synthetic` showcase the maximum internal transferspeed within a program, ie. the program creates an array of ones, default is `2^26` bytes and writes to a remote region as fast as possible.
+The program `web_gauge` is also used to display the results.

+To build all programs:

     make